ShubhanshiSingh/Arabican_character_recoginiton/README.md

 **Project Goal:**
 The primary goal of this project was to build an accurate and reliable system for Arabican handwritten letter recognition, showcasing effective data analysis, model development, and validation techniques in a real-world application.

+**NOTE: Extract Dataset before use, Don't forget to change the url to dataset